jccraigw/simple-web-crawler/README.md

   Use arguments provided to command prompt as url starting point.

   - Get subdomain
   Parse command prompt argument for url subdomain.
 This will be set to limit crawler from visiting external links.
-Cast url string to new URL type and pull hostname value from url object.
-This will be done to all links to insure no external links are followed. ----******uSing a new method now***** parsed with cheerio link selector
+Cast url string to new URL type and pull origin value from url object.
+Concatenate subdomain into href selector value for links.

   - Web crawl
   Axios will be used for fetching wesite data and Cheerio will also be used to parse HTML.
 After visiting a page I will leverage Cheerio to pull all links filtering by subdomain.
 If more links are found the process of visiting and finding links will be repeated until all pages are visited and all links found.